 The app is available for the iPhone and other Apple devices through the iTunes store for free.
 Note: Compatible with iPhone 3GS, iPhone 4, iPhone 4S, iPhone 5, iPhone 6s, iPod touch (3rd generation), iPod touch (4th generation), iPod touch (5th generation) and iPad.
 Requires iOS 5.0 or later.
 Optimized for iPhone 5.

 A version for Android devices is available free of charge on the Google Play store.
 Note: Requires Android OS version 2.3 or higher.
 Limited to devices with resolutions of 480×800 pixels, 1280×720 pixels or 1920×1080 pixels.

 If you have any questions or difficulties related to the Ontario Reptile and Amphibian Atlas app, please email email@example.com.

-Smera Sukumar is Ontario Nature’s conservation science assistant.
+Smera Sukumar is Ontario Nature’s conservation science technician.